Keck-FOBOS/fiberlab/docs/help/fiberlab_fullcone_farfield.rst

       -t THRESHOLD, --threshold THRESHOLD
-                            S/N threshold that sets the contour used to identify the center of the output ring. (default: 1.5) -w, --window          Display the QA plot in a window; do not write it to a file. (default: False)
+                            S/N threshold that sets the contour used to identify the center of the output ring. (default: 1.5) --show                Display the QA plot in a window; do not write it to a file. (default: False)
+      --skip_plots          Skip the plot (default: False)
+      --plot_file PLOT_FILE
+                            Name of output plot file.
+If not provide, based on name of input image file. (default: None)
-      -s, --snr_img         If creating the QA plot, show the estimated S/N of the data instead of the counts. (default: False) -r RING_BOX, --ring_box RING_BOX
+      -s, --snr_img         If creating the QA plot, show the estimated S/N of the data instead of the counts. (default: False) --smooth              Smooth the EE curve to limit interpolation errors (default: False)
+      -c BKG_CLIP BKG_CLIP BKG_CLIP, --bkg_clip BKG_CLIP BKG_CLIP BKG_CLIP
+                            Clipping parameters used for setting the contour threshold.
+Three numbers must be provided: (1) the number of clipping iterations, (2) the lower rejection threshold, and (3) the higher rejection threshold.
+                            (default: [10.0, 100.0, 3.0])
+      -b BKG_LIM [BKG_LIM ...], --bkg_lim BKG_LIM [BKG_LIM ...]
+                            One or multiple of the spot radius (as defined by the fitted contour used to define spot center) to use for the background estimate.
+If none, the background is determined by first clipping the high valued pixels.
+If one number is provided, all pixels above this radius are used.
+If two numbers are provided, pixels between the two radii are used.
+No more than 2 values can be given!
+                            (default: None)
+      --bkg_sig BKG_SIG     Sigma clipping level for the background measurement and masking. (default: 3.0)
+      -w WINDOW, --window WINDOW
-                            Limit the plotted image regions to this times the best- fitting peak of the ring flux distribution.
+                            Limit the plotted image regions to this times the fiducial radius of the far-field spot.
 If None, the full image is shown. (default: None)
+      --box BOX             Boxcar average the image before analyzing it (default:
+                            None)
+      -o OROOT, --oroot OROOT
+                            Directory for output files (default:
+                            /Users/westfall/Work/packages/fobos/fiberlab/docs)